How to strategically manage your marketing budget with 8 integrated marketing budget templates

 Team or staff costs

-Most companies will want to invest in their staff and offer training and support, but how is budget allocated?
+Most companies will want to invest in their staff and offer training and support, but how is the budget allocated?
 Per team, per person or is there a set amount each month for staff to use when they request?
 Track how much is being used for staff training versus recruitment.
 This makes it easy to compare how much is being invested in staff and how much in hiring new staff.
-It might be that spending less on training a current member of the team is more cost effective (and great for staff development) than hiring a new person of staff.
+It might be that spending less on training a current member of the team is more cost-effective (and great for staff development) than hiring a new person of staff.

 Often marketing budgeting spreadsheets offer a lot of information to track and monitor all digital channel spend against performance and ROI, but there are other costs associated with running a marketing team, such as staff travel, event travel, bonuses and staff entertainment to make sure your company has a positive working environment.